PraveenRusiru/Gym-Management-System/README.md

 ⸻

 👨‍💻 Developer

-Project Type: Personal / Academic Project
+	•	Project Type: Personal / Academic Project
-Domain: Fitness & Health Management
+	•	Domain: Fitness & Health Management

 ⸻

 📄 License

-This project is developed for educational purposes and personal use.
+This project is developed for educational and personal use only.

 ⸻